DanielEllard/curveball/README.md

-# curveball
+# BBN Curveball

-Fork of the open source releases of the BBN Curveball project
+Fork of the open source releases of the BBN Curveball project.